 All of these problems and many more would have once required a trek to get high-quality medical care.
 Not only is this a time-consuming and costly experience, it may not even be the best option for good quality care.
 And sitting in a germy waiting room is a great way to catch whichever bugs happen to be going around too.

 Instead, call the medical professions at DispatchHealth.
-They’ll come to you, assess the problem, and treat most things your local ER can handle.
+They’ll come to you, assess the problem, and treat most non-life-threatening conditions your local ER can handle.
 They can stitch wounds, splint injuries, administer medications, call in prescriptions, and handle all sorts of urgent health concerns.
 You won’t have to leave home, and they’ll even bill your insurance so the visit typically costs the same as visiting an urgent care.
 And they’ll treat everyone from your rambunctious toddler to grandma and grandpa!
+If you are experiencing a life-threatening emergency, please call 911 or go to the nearest emergency department.